 31. 1985 - A layperson is appointed worship coordinator, and three clergy are recruited to assist with liturgy and pastoral care, while the congregation does a pastoral search.

-32. Fall 1985 - Due to poor attendance and offerings MCC Pittsburgh lost its original charter.
+32. Fall 1985 - Due to poor attendance and offerings MCC Pittsburgh lost its original charter as a Chartered Church, going down a step to a Commissioned Church.

 33. Late 1985 - The Gay and Lesbian Community Food Bank was founded.